 If there are not five Library faculty who meet the criteria for membership on the Committee or who are eligible to consider applications for promotion as noted above, the following procedures will be followed.
+If external college faculty are needed, they will be chosen by the same process as detailed below.

-- 1. Early in the fall term, the Chair of the Library Promotion and Tenure Committee will send a memorandum to the chair of each college promotion and tenure committee on the New Mexico State University main campus requesting the recommendation of two tenured faculty members of the required rank from the college who would be willing to serve on the Library Promotion and Tenure Committee as an external faculty member. - 2.
-The total pool of responses from the colleges must be at least three times the number needed to fill the Committee's vacancies.
-For example, if two external faculty are required the pool must consist of at least six. - 3.
-The names of the external faculty will be selected in a random drawing by a neutral party agreed upon by the Dean of the Library and the Chair of the Promotion and Tenure Committee.
-The drawing shall be held in the presence of both parties.
+- 1. The Chair of the P&T committee will report to the Dean, the appropriate department head(s), and the candidate(s) regarding the status of the selection process. - 2.
+Early in the fall term, the Chair of the Library Promotion and Tenure Committee will send a memorandum to the Deans or Associate Deans, as appropriate, at the New Mexico State University main campus requesting the recommendation of one or two tenured faculty members of the required rank from the college who would be willing to serve on the Library Promotion and Tenure Committee as an external faculty member. - 3.
+The external faculty will be determined by a random drawing by the Library P&T Committee.